-- Parking: The drop-off area directly in front of the lodge as no access modifications or ramp.
-The closest parking spots with access are located up a small hill to the left of the main entrance; which are the best proximity to two of the accessible rooms.
+- Parking: The drop-off area directly in front of the lodge has no access modifications or ramp.
+The closest parking spots with access are located up a small hill to the left of the main entrance; which is the best proximity to two of the accessible rooms.

 - Doors: Not automatic.

 - Bathrooms: Around the corner from the hotel check-in desk is a unisex bathroom with access.
-One the ground floor where the bar is located is an even bigger restroom with access.
+On the ground floor where the bar is located and an even bigger restroom with access.

 - Amenities: A gift shop is just to the left of the dining hall (separate door).
 The Television Room has one large flat screen and a seating area; TVs are also located in the bar.
 In the lobby is a seating area with a large stone fireplace and several rocking chairs that gaze out to the valley.
 Outdoor patios are located on the lobby floor and ground level.